-You may make additional deposits, change the funds you are invested in, request withdrawals, and reset your maturity guarantee, subject to our administrative rules.
+You may make additional deposits, change the funds you are invested in, request withdrawals, and ask to begin receiving income, subject to our administrative rules.
 When your contract reaches the maturity date you will have options available.
 If you don't select an option we will provide you with a payout annuity.